Resources to Talk to Your Provider about Breastfeeding and HIV

 • Are you familiar with the Perinatal HIV Clinical Guidelines which have been updated to recommend that individuals living with HIV should receive patient-centered, evidence-based counseling on infant feeding options, including breast/chestfeeding?

-• Do you know if that if I maintain an undetectable viral load prior to, during, and after birth, research shows the risk of transmission through breastfeeding is less than 1 percent?
+• Do you know that if I maintain an undetectable viral load prior to, during, and after birth, research shows the risk of transmission through breastfeeding is less than 1 percent?

 • Given the information I've shared with you, are you open to continuing this conversation?